allyourbankarebelongtous/pleb-vpn/README.md

 From here, it should show the option to enable hybrid mode on whichever node implementation is active on your node.
-If the service detects that both are installed, it will display both.
+If the service detects that both are installed, it will display both, as shown here.
 Lets activate hybrid mode for LND (the steps are identical for Core Lightning).

 The first thing the script will do is ask for a port to use.
 This is because to share a server, the nodes have to use different ports.
-If you got your plebVPN.conf from another pleb, you should also get a port to use for your node.
+If you got your plebvpn.conf from another pleb, you should also get a port to use for your node.
 This is where you enter the port:
 ![LNDHybridport](pictures/lndhybridport.png)